jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 Much less of a difference is made here, partially because the tracking worked well off-the-shelf, for some reason.
 I don't know why the model succeeded here and failed on the cubes, since both tasks are quite similar and use similarly-sized objects.
 Perhaps FoundationPose training dataset contained more objects like the cups.

 # Conclusion
 Temporal consistency scoring greatly improved results for the stack-blocks task, while data annotations greatly improved results for the stack-plates task.
-However, the results are still far from perfrect and providing high-quality annotations for demo videos tracking multiple objects is not scalable.
+However, the results are still far from perfect and providing high-quality annotations for demo videos tracking multiple objects is not scalable.

-For now, we've stopped using FoundationPose and are looking for other solutions.
+We are still looking for solutions for real world object pose estimation.
 I talked to two other PhD students working on manipulation who had also tried to use FoundationPose and abandoned it, saying my video results were better than theirs even.
-However, for those interested in trying, here are some recommendations.
+For those who are interested in going down the same path, here are some recommendations:

 ### My Recommendations